Jill Mortimer: Parliamentary career

-Confirmed as the Conservative prospective parliamentary candidate for Hartlepool on 26 March 2021, in advance of the subsequent by-election, following the resignation of Mike Hill, Labour MP, Mortimer won the by-election describing her priorities for Hartlepool as: "recovering from the pandemic, regenerating our high streets and local communities, unlocking the opportunities of Brexit to help create good quality sustainable jobs, helping businesses deliver more apprenticeships and recruiting more police officers."
+Mortimer was confirmed as the prospective parliamentary candidate for Hartlepool on 26 March 2021.
+This was in advance of the subsequent 2021 Hartlepool by-election, which was announced following the resignation of Mike Hill, the incumbent Labour MP.
+She described her priorities for Hartlepool as being: "Recovering from the pandemic, regenerating our high streets and local communities, unlocking the opportunities of Brexit to help create good quality sustainable jobs, helping businesses deliver more apprenticeships and recruiting more police officers."

-During the campaign, Labour Party Deputy Leader Angela Rayner, accused Mortimer of "tax avoidance" for living in the Cayman Islands with her first husband, Marcus Killick (appointed OBE in 2014 "for services to the regulation of financial services in Gibraltar").

-Dame Amanda Milling, co-chairman of the Conservative Party, tweeted that Rayner had made an "eye-popping error" by "trying to slur" Mortimer because Killick had been working for the Cayman Islands Monetary Authority, the primary financial services regulator for the British Overseas Territory.

-Dame Amanda further stated Mortimer and her ex-husband "did not gain any tax advantage from living in the Cayman Islands, nor did she advise any others on this".
+During the campaign, the deputy leader of the Labour Party, Angela Rayner, accused Mortimer of tax avoidance when previously living with her first husband, Marcus Killick, and their family in the Cayman Islands.
+The co-chairman of the Conservative Party, Amanda Milling, tweeted that Rayner had made "an eye-popping error" in having "tried to slur" Mortimer because Killick had been working for the Cayman Islands Monetary Authority, the primary financial services regulator for the British Overseas Territory.
+Milling stated Mortimer and her ex-husband "did not gain any tax advantage from living in the Cayman Islands, nor did she advise any others on this".

-Elected at the 2021 by-election as MP for Hartlepool with 51.9% of the vote and a majority of 6,940, Mortimer made her maiden speech in the House of Commons on 21 September 2021.
+At the by-election, Mortimer was elected with 51.9% of the vote and a majority of 6,940.
+She made her maiden speech in the House of Commons on 21 September 2021.

-In June 2022, during the vote of confidence in the Conservative Party leadership, Mortimer supported the Prime Minister.
+In June 2022, during the 2022 vote of confidence in the Conservative Party leadership of Boris Johnson, Mortimer expressed her support for the prime minister.

-In September 2022, Mortimer resigned as a PPS after two weeks in the role to focus on her constituency, before submitting a letter of no confidence in the leadership of Liz Truss on 20 October 2022.
+In September 2022, Mortimer resigned as a parliamentary private secretary after two weeks in the role to focus on her constituency.
+She sent a letter of no confidence in the leadership of Liz Truss on 20 October 2022.

-Mortimer contested the 2024 general election being defeated by the Labour candidate, Jonathan Brash, who was returned to Parliament as Hartlepool's MP.
+Mortimer lost her seat to Labour politician Jonathan Brash in the 2024 general election.